Overview

 - If using authentication, create a dedicated MQTT user in Home Assistant

-Once configured, your Nest thermostats will automatically appear in Home Assistant under MQTT devices with the prefix
+Once configured, your Nest thermostats will automatically appear in Home Assistant under MQTT devices with the entity

 If you want to access your thermostat remotely (outside your local network):1